Simple by design

 Employees are asked to:

-choose the face that best reflects how they feel right now
+• pick the face that best matches how they feel about working at your company

 How the score works